BrainPonders/PocoClass/README.md

 ## 📄 License

-This project is released under the MIT License.
+This project is released under the GNU General Public License.
 See LICENSE file for details.

 ## 🆕 Recent Changes